chebread/ft/README.md

 Text be at file or Text be at directory (Directory mode return path, too 😝)

 #### `0`
-File don't be or Directory don't be 😢
+File or Directory don't be 😢

 #### `-1`
 Text don't be at file or Text don't be at Directory 😕